 Cryptocurrency becomes an increasingly frequent subject of discussion among the people.
 An increasing number of companies take it as a form of payment for goods and services.
 There is a unique service called ‘Coinmap’ which allows you to find an institution whose workers will be glad to accept BTC instead of pure money anywhere in the world.
 Officially, there are no such places in Russia, but there are lots of them in Europe, USA, and Latin America.

 The online store Overstock allowed its clients to pay with cryptocurrency in August 2017.
 Nowadays, the company accepts not only super popular Bitcoin, but also Ethereum, Litecoin, Dash, and Monero.
 The asset exchange service ShapeShift is used for the registration of transfers.
-It is rightfully considered as one of the fastest exchangers: currency conversion and transfers take only a few seconds.
+It is rightfully considered as one of the fastest exchange services: currency conversion and transfers take only a few seconds.

 Expedia is one of the most extensive services realizing the booking of tickets and hotels for BTC.
 Transactions pass through the platform Coinbase, which levies a small commission.
 You have to be very careful with Expedia: transaction paid for by bitcoins can’t be cancelled.
 According to the company, it’s not their policy, but the working principle of the blockchain.